Magnetic Black Holes: from Thomson Dipoles to the Penrose Process and Cosmic Censorship: Dyonic Black Holes and the Motion of Charged Particles

 with respect to which $F^{I},Q^{I},q^{I}$ behave as vectors $V^{I}\to S^{I}_{\ J}V^{J}$.
 Under these transformations the metrics \eqref{delOm} remain invariant, that is,

 Then, \eqref{GeodEq} takes the form

 which is manifestly duality-invariant.
-Furthermore, in substituting \eqref{MaxVec} in the right hand side of \eqref{GeodEqInv} one finds that the equations of motion only depend on the following invariant combinations of the charges\footnote{As well as $P^{2}+Q^{2}$, which is a background quantity.}
+Furthermore, in substituting \eqref{MaxVec} in the right-hand side of \eqref{GeodEqInv} one finds that the equations of motion only depend on the following invariant combinations of the charges\footnote{As well as $P^{2}+Q^{2}$, which is a background quantity.}

 $\delta$ and $\Omega$ can be seen as a measure of the ``electric-electric'' and ``electric-magnetic'' interactions, respectively.
 In particular, $\Omega=0$ in the case that both the particle and the hole are purely electric, while $\delta=0$ if, say, the hole is purely magnetic and the particle is purely electric (and the same is true for any configuration related to these cases by a duality transformation).